-(1) An authorised officer and a judicial officer who consider an accused's case for bail for an appearance for an offence and a person before whom a bail undertaking or a surety undertaking is entered into shall ensure that the relevant papers are sent as soon as is practicable, to the court before which the accused is required to appear.
+(1) An authorised officer and a judicial officer who consider an accused's case for bail for an appearance for an offence and a page 38 Extract from www.slp.wa.gov.au, see that website for further information person before whom a bail undertaking or a surety undertaking is entered into shall ensure that the relevant papers are sent as soon as is practicable, to the court before which the accused is required to appear.

-(2) In subsection (1) "the relevant papers" in relation to any particular officer or person means such papers as are prescribed to be sent by that officer or person.
+In subsection (1) the relevant papers in relation to any (2) particular officer or person means such papers as are prescribed to be sent by that officer or person.